esummers1/latex-templates/uob-essay/README.md

 ## Setup

 This makes use of Alex Ball's excellent [Bath Harvard BibTeX style](https://github.com/alex-ball/bathbib).
-This should be installed as part of a full LaTeX installation as it is available on CTAN, but if it is not:
+The BibTeX version should be installed as part of a full LaTeX installation as it is [available on CTAN](https://ctan.org/pkg/bath-bst), but if it is not:

 ```bash
 tlmgr install bath-bst